European shares fall as worries over Greece offset M&A fever

 "They are two of the weaker players in the industry.
 They could come up with some cost cuts, but just because you combine one weak player with another weak player does not necessarily mean that you will end up with a stronger player," Valahu said.

 The deal added to a recent wave of M&A activity that has helped driven European shares higher.
-However, it wasn't enough to lift European equity markets overall.
-Investors were spooked by a report saying Greece was preparing for a debt default if it did not reach a deal with its creditors by the end of the month.
+However, it wasn't enough to lift European equity markets overall as investors were spooked by a report saying Greece was preparing for a debt default if it did not reach a deal with its creditors by the end of the month.

 Greece denied the Financial Times report and said the negotiations were proceeding "swiftly" towards a solution.

-Shares in Greek banks skidded, with National Bank of Greece losing 5.3 percent and Alpha Bank falling 10.8 percent.
+Shares in Greek banks skidded, with National Bank of Greece down 5.3 percent and Alpha Bank falling 6.7 percent.

 "Even if there's been an official denial, investors remain concerned by the risks of a Greek default," Mirabaud Securities' senior equity sales trader John Plassard said.

-Mining shares also dropped along with metal prices on concern about demand in China, a top commodity consumer, a day before the country updates on economic growth.
+Mining shares also dropped, along with metal prices as investors grew concerned about demand in top commodity consumer China a day before the country updates on economic growth.

-Peripheral euro zone markets underperformed, with Spain's IBEX down 1.4 percent and Italy's MIB falling 1.1 percent, halting their recent brisk rally.
+Peripheral euro zone markets underperformed, with Spain's IBEX and Italy's MIB down 1.5 and 1.3 percent respectively, halting their recent brisk rally.

 European stocks have made strong gains so far this year, with the FTSEurofirst 300 up 20 percent, boosted by the drop in the euro currency as well as by the European Central Bank's asset-buying programme.